tomo54321/WP-MVC/README.md

 ### Wordpress MVC Theme Framework
 This project probably shouldn't be used in production just yet.

+If you would like to add to this please feel free to fork this repository and submit a pull request :)

 ## How to setup
 Currently, cloning this repo won't work please follow the below steps to get setup.